benchkram/cli-utils/Blog.md

     })
 }
 ```
-### Conclusion
+## Conclusion
 In this post we have looked at how to load a config struct from different sources.
 We have also looked at how to profile
 an application and how to stop the profiling.
 We looked at the benefits of having this code in a separate cli package.
 The code for this post can be found [here](github.com/benchkram/cli_example).

-# Left out in this post
+### Left out in this post
-- Version?
-- Redact?
-- Logging
+A few things that I left out in this post are:
+- Version: adding a version and commit hash through ldflags
+- Redact: redacting sensitive information from the config
+- Logging: setting up a logger

+You can however find versioning and redact in the [example repo](github.com/benchkram/cli_example).
+Stay tuned for more posts from me on this topic.